|Andrew Carnegie, c 1868|

 Andrew Carnegie was no show business impresario, but he also liked making and spending money.
 And he, too, had ulterior motives for promoting high culture, since doing so promoted his personal philosophy and served as a tool of impression management.

 Carnegie held dear and wished to promote a personal philosophy of social Darwinism and redemptive philanthropy that he spelled out in a treatise he called The Gospel of Wealth.
-In developing this manifesto, he was influenced by several factors: family heritage espousing Chartist beliefs for political reform against inherited wealth and position; doctrines of social responsibility inherit in the Swedenborgian church he attended in his youth; ideas put forth by his intellectual hero English philosopher Herbert Spencer and by the writings of social critic Matthew Arnold.
-(I have wondered how much of Carnegie's philanthropic philosophy might also have been influenced by another contemporary, English writer and artist John Ruskin, who advocated art education for all social classes as a necessity in order to mold individual and social morality and who modeled personal cultural philanthropy.
-However, while Carnegie's ideas about the obligations of the wealthy and the wisdom of inheritance taxes do echo Ruskin, the latter's critiques of the effects of capitalism and industrial society surely wouldn't have endeared him to Carnegie).
+In developing this manifesto, he was influenced by several factors: family heritage espousing Chartist beliefs for political reform against inherited wealth and position; doctrines of social responsibility inherit in the Swedenborgian church he attended in his youth; ideas put forth by his intellectual hero English philosopher Herbert Spencer, and by the writings of social critic Matthew Arnold.
+(I have wondered how much of Carnegie's philanthropic philosophy might also have been influenced by another contemporary, English writer and artist John Ruskin.
+It was Ruskin who advocated art education for all social classes in order to mold individual and social morality, and who modeled personal cultural philanthropy.
+However, while Carnegie's ideas about the obligations of the wealthy and the wisdom of inheritance taxes have echoes of Ruskin, the latter's critiques of the effects of capitalism and industrial society surely wouldn't have endeared him to Carnegie).

 Just as his promotion of Jenny Lind gave P.T.
 Barnum's image a cultural facelift, there is no doubt that Andrew Carnegie's generosity polished his tarnished robber-baron reputation.
 A relentless optimist whose personal motto was "All is well since all grows better," Andrew Carnegie wanted to be remembered as someone who bettered the world and loved his fellow man.
-Thus with riches and wisdom to spare, Andrew Carnegie resolved at an early age to spend his life dispensing his advice and money.
-It was in keeping with his ideals that he strove to better and "grow" mankind by using his money to provide access to high culture and advances in art, science and technology, with no access barred, for all who chose to avail themselves of the opportunity.
+With riches and wisdom to spare, Andrew Carnegie resolved at an early age to spend his life dispensing his advice and money.
+It was in keeping with his ideals that he strove to "grow better" mankind by using his money to provide access to high culture, to advances in art, science and technology -- with no access barred for all who chose to avail themselves of opportunity.

-Mind you, he never did address the inherit contradiction between his ideals and the reality he created.
-Most millwork required 12 hour days, 6-7 days per week, which left the average working class laborer scant time or energy to wander the halls of Carnegie cultural complexes.
+Of course, he never did address the inherit contradiction between his ideals and the reality he created.
+Most millwork demanded twleve hour days, 6-7 days per week, leaving scant time or energy to wander the halls of Carnegie cultural complexes.
 But never mind these practical considerations; Andrew Carnegie believed that if motivation for improvement was strong, determination would carry the day.